mongodb/laravel-mongodb/README.md

 ],
 ```

-If you wish to use a connection string instead of a full key-value params, you can set it so.
+If you wish to use a connection string instead of full key-value params, you can set it so.
 Check the documentation on MongoDB's URI format: https://docs.mongodb.com/manual/reference/connection-string/

 ```php
 'mongodb' => [